flokoe/bash-hackers-wiki/docs/syntax/basicgrammar.md

       echo LS FAKE
     }

-The elements of this name aren\'t subject to a path search.
+The elements of this name aren't subject to a path search.

 Weird function names should not be used.
 Quote from the maintainer:

--   * It was a mistake to allow such characters in function names (\`unset\' doesn\'t work to unset them without forcing -f, for instance).
-We\'re stuck with them for backwards compatibility, but I don\'t have to encourage their use. *
+-   * It was a mistake to allow such characters in function names (\`unset\' doesn't work to unset them without forcing -f, for instance).
+We\'re stuck with them for backwards compatibility, but I don't have to encourage their use. *

 ## Grammar summary